 Wisconsin, Michigan tracking Green Bay brown trout progress

 Early creel surveys showed harvest and return rates for Green Bay brown trout were exceptional throughout the late 1980s and 1990s.
 Since 2000, brown trout fishing has experienced a sharp decline.
-Stocking numbers have varied somewhat since the 1980s but, remained fairly consistent until 2010 when fingerling stocking was greatly reduced.
+Stocking numbers have varied somewhat since the 1980s but remained fairly consistent until 2010 when fingerling stocking was reduced greatly.
 Between 2011 and 2015, only yearling brown trout were stocked.
 Fall fingerlings and yearlings have been stocked since 2016.

 DNR fishery crews around Green Bay ran brown trout surveys in 2019 to estimate total harvest.
 That number came in at 2,466 fish and was improved from the 2018 estimate of 1,583 fish.
 Harvest rates for anglers targeting salmonids in Green Bay improved noticeably in 2019 (12 hours per fish), compared to 24 hours per fish in 2018.

-Of the estimated 2019 brown trout harvest of 2,466 fish (open water), Green Bay comprised 31% of the total brown trout harvest for Lake Michigan in 2019.
+Of the 2019 brown trout estimate, Green Bay comprised 31% of the total brown trout harvest for Lake Michigan.

 Beginning in 2017 and continuing in 2020, all yearling brown trout that Wisconsin stocked into Lake Michigan received an adipose fin clip.
-In 2020 and 2021, this will allow DNR crews to evaluate contributions of Wisconsin brown trout to the Green Bay fishery, as compared to unclipped brown trout stocked by the Michigan DNR in northern Green Bay.
+This will allow DNR crews to evaluate contributions of Wisconsin brown trout to the Green Bay fishery, as compared to unclipped brown trout stocked by the Michigan DNR in northern Green Bay.